 Being able to adjust the width of your cart can be very handy.
 Some of the carts on this list have a width that is adjustable by around 10 inches which can make them suitable for a wide range of kayaks.

 You can also get carts that can accommodate paddle boards that have a flexible saddle for this purpose.

 If you are heading out into the sea with your kayak then you will want a cart that is corrosion-resistant due to the saltwater.

-Plastic or powder-coated aluminum work well in this situation but you will need to make sure they have a suitable carrying capacity for your kayak.
+Plastic or powder-coated aluminum works well in this situation, but you will need to make sure they have a suitable carrying capacity for your kayak.

-A heavy-duty cart might sound good but you need to consider how much the cart itself will weigh.
-Not only that but you need to add the weight of your kayak onto the weight of the cart to work out exactly how heavy the load you will be moving will be.
+A heavy-duty cart might sound good, but you must consider how much it will weigh.
+Not only that, but you need to add the weight of your kayak onto the weight of the cart to work out exactly how heavy the load you will be moving will be.